zhaofeng-shu33/principal_sequence_of_partition/README.md

 * gtest (optional)

 You can use your os package manager to install the above dependencies.
+It is tested you need g++ version >= 6.0 to compile the source code.

 ## CMake
 `main.cpp` is the user-implemented part.
 Run `cmake` will generate build recipe for building this cpp file.